thisdot/js-jeopardy/game/README.md

 # JS Jeopardy game

 We organized questions by sections.
-YOu'll find them in the left side-bar.
+You'll find them in the left side-bar.

 Have fun!